 On March 17, 2020, Enerflex provided guidance on regional-specific measures designed to preserve the strength of the Company's balance sheet and maximize free cash flow in response to the COVID-19 pandemic and general market volatility.
-Subsequent to this date, the Company provided updates on the status of these cost-saving measures as part of the Management's Discussion and Analysis for the quarters ended March 31, 2020, June 30, 2020, September 30, 2020 and December 31, 2020.
+Subsequent to this date, the Company provided updates on the status of these cost-saving measures as part of the Management's Discussion and Analysis for the quarters ended March 31, 2020, June 30, 2020, September 30, 2020, and December 31, 2020.

 On August 6, 2020, Enerflex announced the appointment of Mr. Fernando Assing as a director of the Company.
-See "Directors and Officers".
+See "Directors and Officers."

-The Board of Directors approved quarterly dividends to shareholders, resulting in a declared quarterly dividend to shareholders of \$0.02 per Common Share for the first, second, third, and fourth quarters of 2020.
+During the 2020 financial year, the Board of Directors approved quarterly dividends to shareholders, resulting in a declared quarterly dividend to shareholders of \$0.02 per Common Share for the first, second, third, and fourth quarters of 2020.
 The total annual dividend for 2020 was \$0.08 per Common Share.

 In February 2019, Mr. J. Blair Goertzen announced his plans to retire as President and Chief Executive Officer of Enerflex effective May 3, 2019 and not stand for re-election to the Board of Directors.
-Effective May 3, 2019, Mr. Marc Rossiter was appointed President and Chief Executive Officer of Enerflex, and was elected to the Board at the Annual and Special Meeting of Shareholders on May 3, 2019.
-See "Directors and Officers".

-On May 2, 2019, the Company amended and restated the Bank Facility, principally to extend the maturity date from June 30, 2022 to June 30, 2023 and to voluntarily reduce the amount available under the Bank Facility from \$775.0 million to \$725.0 million.
+Effective May 2, 2019, the Company amended and restated the Bank Facility, principally to extend the maturity date from June 30, 2022 to June 30, 2023 and to voluntarily reduce the amount available under the Bank Facility from \$775.0 million to \$725.0 million.
 In addition, the Bank Facility may be increased by \$150.0 million at the request of the Company and subject to the lenders' consent, an increase of \$50.0 million over the previous, April 2018 amendment.
-See "Material Contracts - The Bank Facility".
+See "Material Contracts - The Bank Facility."